Immigrants at Castle Garden - 1880

 Henry J. Jackson, Superintendent of the Bureau of Emigration, Castle Garden.
 Frank Leslie's Illustrated Newspaper, 27 November 1880.
 GGA Image ID # 14ffd48f80

-I crossed the Battery Park upon a glorious, sun-shiny morning of last week, and passing through a dense crowd of comfortably clad, clean, healthy and thrifty looking immigrants, speaking all the tongues that ever wagged at Babel, penetrated the precincts of Castle Garden.
+I crossed Battery Park upon a glorious, sun-shiny morning of last week and passed through a dense crowd of comfortably clad, clean, healthy, and thrifty-looking immigrants, speaking all the tongues that ever wagged at Babel, penetrated the precincts of Castle Garden.

 "Here's more of it!" laughed Mr. Jackson, handing me an open letter.
 "Just read that, for in addition to all my other duties, it would appear that I am a matrimonial agent," The letter ran: